MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

             components.

         First really good feature is the little info icon, explaining explicitly how the widget works.
-But the info it give bring some bad news ; if we have a look at the info message next to the tcd :
+But the info it gives bring some bad news; if we have a look at the info message next to the tcd :

             This is the display color space used for displaying the on-screen image.
 The editable color values are specified within the project's working color space.

-        What this mean is that in the values sliders under, the value entered are always in the colorspace defined by the the project's working color space.
+        What this means is that in the values sliders under, the value entered are always in the colorspace defined by the project's working color space.
 So you could change the tcd but this won't modify the value entered.